aandrew-me/tgpt/README.md

 Provider: ollama
 Needs to be run locally.
 Supports many models

-Provider: opengpts
-Uses gpt-3.5-turbo only.
-Do not use with sensitive data

 Provider: openai
 Needs API key to work and supports various models.
 Recognizes the OPENAI_API_KEY and OPENAI_MODEL environment variables.
 Supports custom urls with --url